flymolon/WndResizer/WndResizerApp/ReadMe.txt

 The application wizard creates one dialog class:

-SwitchBoard.h, SwitchBoard.cpp - the dialog
+WndResizerDlg.h, WndResizerDlg.cpp - the dialog
-    These files contain your CSwitchBoardDlg class.
+    These files contain your CWndResizerDlg class.
 This class defines the behavior of your application's main dialog.
 The dialog's template is in WndResizerApp.rc, which can be edited in Microsoft Visual C++.

 /////////////////////////////////////////////////////////////////////////////